-Hallux is a clinical-stage pharmaceutical company focused on developing a new dosage form and route of administration for treating onychomycosis (toenail fungus) patients.
-To date, treatments for toenail fungus have been either topical products that have difficulty reaching the site of infection, or oral products that have systemic safety issues.
+Hallux is a clinical-stage pharmaceutical company focused on developing a new topical dosage form and route of administration for treating onychomycosis (toenail fungus) patients.
+To date, prescription treatments for toenail fungus have been either low cure rate topical products that must be applied daily for at least twelve months or oral products that are associated with systemic safety issues.

-Hallux’s mission is to provide a highly effective and safe solution for patients with chronic onychomycosis who have had to live with this disease for years.
+Hallux’s mission is to provide a highly effective and safe topical product for patients with chronic onychomycosis who have had to live with this disease for years.

-The company’s flagship product, the HTS-519 Micro-Insert, is biodegradable and delivers high concentrations of terbinafine hydrochloride directly and selectively to the site of infection without introducing it systemically, where it can affect the liver and interact with other drugs that patients may be taking.
+The company’s technology delivers high concentrations of the gold standard antifungal terbinafine directly and selectively to the site of infection without introducing it systemically, where it can affect the liver and interact with other drugs that patients may be taking.

 THE PROBLEM WITH ONYCHOMYCOSIS

-Onychomycosis is a fungal infection of the nail bed and plate that primarily involves the toenails.
-It is commonly referred to as ‘toenail fungus’ as toenail infections constitute about 80% of onychomycosis cases.
-The infection typically begins as a small white or yellow spot beneath the nail plate causing nail discoloration, and thickening and splitting of the nail.
+Onychomycosis is primarily a fungal infection of the nail bed.
+It is commonly referred to as ‘toenail fungus’ because toenail infections constitute the majority of onychomycosis cases.
+The infection typically begins as a small white or yellow spot beneath the nail plate causing nail discoloration and thickening and splitting of the nail.
 Ultimately, the nail plate may detach from the nail bed.

 Yellow, Infected, and Ugly Toenails

 Onychomycosis is easy to identify as toenails become yellow, thick, and unsightly in appearance.
-As the fungus in the toenail bed takes over, the damage to the nails can result in pain, difficulty in walking and wearing shoes, and social embarrassment due to the ugly appearance of the nails.
+As the fungus in the nail bed proliferates, the resulting damage can result in pain, difficulty in walking and wearing shoes, and social embarrassment due to the ugly appearance of the nails.
 Untreated onychomycosis may lead to additional serious complications for diabetics and other immune-compromised patients and patients with poor circulation.

 The primary symptoms of onychomycosis (toenail fungus) are a toenail that turns yellow, thickens, cracks, and may separate from the nail bed